LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 *Released*: TBD
 * Remove Copy-And-Paste tab from Assay Upload page
 * Conditionalize display of some workflow- and assay-related actions
+* Update AssayImportPanel to check for data in the grid before enabling import
+* Update EditorModel.hasRawValue to account for null and undefined

 ### version 2.251.0
 *Released*: 16 November 2022